Wllew4/node-ttv/README.md

-⚠️This project is no longer actively maintained.
-Pull requests are welcome and invited if necessary.⚠️

 # node-ttv
 A Node.js wrapper for Twitch.tv's helix API.
 This package can help developers exchange data with Twitch without the headache of web requests.